-In Austria, there are 35 grape varieties - 22 white and 13 red - officially approved for the production of Qualitätswein (quality wine) or Qualitätswein of a special ripeness and type of harvest (Prädikatswein – sweet wine) and Landwein.
-The proportion of red wines has doubled over the last two decades and now represents one third of Austria’s vineyards, which total 46,000 hectares.
+In Austria, there are 40 grape varieties – 26 white and 14 red – that are officially approved for the production of Qualitätswein, Prädikatswein (Qualitätswein produced from grapes that are harvested using special techniques once they have reached a specific degree of ripeness) and Landwein.
+The proportion of red wine grapes has doubled over the past two decades, and now represents one third of Austria’s area under vine, totalling 44,537 hectares.

-Austria has excellent sites for internationally known varieties such as Riesling, Pinot Blanc, Chardonnay, Muskateller, Traminer, Pinot Noir, Merlot, Cabernet and Syrah.
-But even more important is the precious portfolio of local grape varieties, with Grüner Veltliner at the top of the list.
-This white variety alone accounts for almost one third of Austria’s vineyards.
-In addition to Grüner Veltliner, other white varieties - Neuburger, Rotgipfler, Zierfandler and Roter Veltliner – as well as the red varieties Zweigelt, Blaufränkisch, St. Laurent and Blauer Wildbacher, are highly respected and, in fact, treasured once again.
+Austria offers excellent vineyards for growing internationally recognised varieties such as Riesling, Pinot Blanc, Chardonnay, Muskateller, Traminer, Pinot Noir, Merlot, Cabernet Sauvignon and Syrah.
+Even more important, however, is the portfolio of indigenous grape varieties, with Grüner Veltliner at the top of the list.
+This white variety alone accounts for almost one third of Austria’s area under vine.
+Other white varieties such as Neuburger, Rotgipfler, Zierfandler and Roter Veltliner – as well as the red varieties Zweigelt, Blaufränkisch, Sankt Laurent and Blauer Wildbacher – have regained particular popularity today.

-Genetically, many grapes have Traminer and Heunisch as parent varieties.
-Traminer, one of the oldest European varieties, likely descends from wild vines that grew during antiquity.
-Heunisch is the name for a variety family that may have been brought by the Magyars from Hungary to Central Europe, where it quickly spread.
-At least 75 of the varieties known today have Heunisch in their family tree - for example, Chardonnay and Riesling.
+In terms of their genetics, many of these grape varieties descend from Traminer and Heunisch.
+Traminer, one of the oldest European varieties, was supposedly selected from wild vines that grew during antiquity.
+Heunisch is the name of a family of grape varieties that the Magyars may have brought with them from Hungary to Austria, where these grapes spread quickly.
+At least 75 of varieties known today have Heunisch in their parentage, Chardonnay and Riesling being two examples.